sebhammer/YAZGPT/README.md

 **Prerequisites**

-Not much.
-YAZPT.py needs to zee "zoomsh" somewhere in its path.
+YAZPT.py needs to zee "zoomsh" in its path.
-You Zoomsh is part of the
+Zoomsh is part of the
 [YAZ toolkit](https://www.indexdata.com/resources/software/yaz).

 You need an OpenAI API key.
 The code looks for it in the